Incoming Transfer Students

 • AP credit

 While a specific post-secondary GPA will not guarantee admission to the program, in the absence of other information, students must have a minimum GPA of 3.0 (both cumulative and technical) to be considered.
 Acceptance to the major requires placement into MATH 1210/1310 Calculus I or higher.
 Students not eligible to enroll in MATH 1210/1310 or higher in the fall of the upcoming academic year must first complete Calculus prerequisites and wait until they are eligible to apply for admission to the Mechanical Engineering program.
-Students accepted to the major will be given full major status and may take any ME EN course (all pre/co-requisites must also be satisfied).
+Students who have been evaluated will be given access to 2000-level and above courses and may take any ME EN course (all pre/co-requisites must also be satisfied).

 How will my credits transfer?